 Venograms are outpatient procedures, meaning they do not require an overnight stay in the hospital.
 When you come in for the procedure, you will be greeted by one of our friendly nurses.
 She will help you dress and prepare you for the procedure.
 Then, the CRNA will come in and meet with you to go over the medications you will be receiving and their side effects.
 Finally, the doctor will come in and discuss the procedure with you one last time.
 You will then be brought into the operating room.
 Our medical assistant will begin to prepare you for the procedure and simultaneously, our CRNA will begin to administer the anesthesia.
 Venograms are performed under twilight sedation.
 You should expect to have amnesia after the procedure; you will have no memory of it even happening.
 After the procedure, we will move you to a recovery room.
 You will stay in the recovery room for at least 2 hours to allow for the anesthesia to fully wear off.
 Once our nurse has determined you are fully recovered, you will be able to walk out of the building with minimal limitations.

 You may experience some soreness after the procedure.
-If the provider had to place a stent, you may experience some tingling.
-Women should expect to experience extreme cramping, similar to your worst period cramps.
-The cramping is a sensation caused by the return of blood flow to your tissues.
-The sensation should not last more than a few days, but could linger for up to a week.
+If the provider had to place a stent, you may experience low back or pelvic discomfort for several days.
 If you experience any bleeding at the insertion site, tingling or swelling call the office immediately.